 LETTERS FROM THE GARDEN

 Aaron Tupac-Thompson is the personable and passionate organizer behind Exploring the Mycoverse, a community science project dedicated to fungi and hosted by Arlington Garden.
 Tupac-Thompson organizes “fungi reading discussions, fungi film screenings, fungi forays, fungi feasts … all to connect fungi-curious folks with each other and fungi.”
-The following interview been edited for clarity and length.
+The following interview is a wide ranging discussion of fungi and fungi-plant relationships.
+It been edited and organized for clarity and length.

 AJ: I would love to facilitate you going off on the topics that you care about!
-Everyone seems to be “passionate” about everything in the age of self-marketing, but some things in the world really are worth being passionate about, and fungi are definitely one of those things!
+Everyone seems to be passionate about everything in the age of self-marketing, but a lot of things in the world are worth being passionate about, and fungi are definitely one of those!

 AJ: What about being into mushrooms in Southern California?
 Isn’t it too dry for mushrooms?